-- Δ For the purpose of correct interpretation, certain terms have been identified in this Code in bold text.
+▲ For the purpose of correct interpretation, certain terms have been identified in this Code in bold text.
 Where such terms or their derivatives appear throughout this Code, they shall be understood to have the meanings shown below.
-For terms not specifically defined below, the ordinary or dictionary meaning shall be used. - \triangle acceptable acceptable to the operator of the utility system.
+For terms not specifically defined below, the meaning shall come from the latest revision of C22.3 No. 1 or C22.3 No.7 if the term is defined therein, and from an ordinary dictionary if not.

+acceptable - acceptable to the operator of the utility system.